golemfactory/golem-docs/src/markdoc/partials/troubleshooting/requestor/could-not-create-allocation.md

 {% troubleshooting %}

-## Error: Could not create new allocation.
+## Could not create new allocation.
 Insufficient funds to make allocation.
 Top up your account or release all existing allocations to unlock the funds via yagna payment release-allocations

 {% problem /%}